 Solar dos Abacaxis, Manor house in Cosme Velho, Rio de Janeiro, Brazil.

-The mansion was built in 1843 by Comendador Borges da Costa and designed by Brazilian architect José Maria Jacinto Rebelo.
-During the 1940s, it was transformed by Anna Amélia and Marcos Carneiro de Mendonça into a gathering place for artists and thinkers.
+The house was commissioned in 1843 by Comendador Borges da Costa and designed by Brazilian architect José Maria Jacinto Rebelo.
+In the 1940s, new owners Anna Amélia and Marcos Carneiro de Mendonça turned it into a meeting place for artists and thinkers.

 The community of curious travelers